Strega-Technologies/Strega/README.md

 Datacake - Supports uplinks.
 Tested from TTI v3 app server via HTTP to Datacake

-Tektelic: Decoder to be used in the "Data Coverters" section
+Tektelic: Decoder to be used in the "Data Converters" section